About Phillips Media Relations

 He writes the Mr. Media Training Blog, the world's most-visited media training website.
 In 2013, Cyber Alert named him one of the 30 most influential bloggers in public relations.

-He is also a sought-after media expert, having been quoted in (or cited by) The Fox News Channel, USA Today, The Washington Post, WTOP-FM, The Associated Press, The Miami Herald, Politico, The Hill, The New York Observer, Chicago Tribune, The Huffington Post, and The Scientist, among many others.
+He is also a sought-after media expert, having been quoted in (or cited by) The New York Times, The Fox News Channel, USA Today, The Washington Post, WTOP-FM, The Associated Press, The Miami Herald, Politico, The Hill, The New York Observer, Chicago Tribune, The Huffington Post, and The Scientist, among many others.
 He is a frequent contributor to Ragan's PR Daily, one of the world's most popular public relations websites.
 Click here to see his recent media appearances.

 Mr. Phillips founded Phillips Media Relations in 2004 after working for several years as a broadcast journalist.
 After beginning his career as an on-air radio announcer, Mr. Phillips worked for ABC’s Nightline with Ted Koppel, where he contributed to broadcasts about everything from the declining national savings rate and school shootings to domestic politics and terrorism.